Welcome to the Living With... series which presents first-hand accounts of life with mental illness and substance misuse.

 When I started my fifth year of high school, aged fifteen I was still self-harming and my situation was getting worse, I received a letter to return to CAMHS.
 I went to CAMHS but I found it hard to talk about my problems and didn’t feel as though I was improving.

 I had to take two months off from school as I had no energy to look after myself and struggled to function.
-My mum really looked after me during this time and eventually I was referred to Greater Manchester West for treatment.
+My mum really looked after me during this time and eventually I was referred to Greater Manchester Mental Health for treatment.

 How have the staff at the Trust helped you?

-Being treated at Greater Manchester West meant I could finally start my recovery.
+Being treated at Greater Manchester Mental Health meant I could finally start my recovery.
 My mum took full responsibility of me so I could attend sessions during the day but still live at home with my family and they said they could see ‘the old Jodie coming back’.

 What would your advice be to other self-harmers?